akhilayyagari/RTL/readme_2.md

   8. The host will monitor this signal and when it is high, it reads the data from the global memory.

 # 3. Integration of your kernel with SDAccel Flow
-The Exsisting kernel can have 2 different types of interfaces
+The custom IP can have 2 different types of interfaces

-1. It can be a AXIMM Interface
+1. It can be have a AXIMM Interface

-   If the exsisting design has an AXIMM Interface he/she should still define the number of AXIMM interface in thw Wizard.
-Now, he/she should connect the design to the top level wrapper(care must be taken with the ap_done signal)
+   If the exsisting design has an AXIMM Interface, we still need to define the number of AXIMM interface in thw Wizard.

 2. It is not a AXIMM Interface

-    If the exsisting design is not a AXIMM Interface then we can leverage the exsisting FIFO interface by writing a control 		logic which takes the data from the write FIFO, generates the control signals and give it to the DUT.
+    If the exsisting design is not a AXIMM Interface then we can leverage the exsisting FIFO interface by writing a control 		logic which takes the data from the write FIFO, generates the control signals and gives it to the DUT.

-3. Testbench

-The Testbench has a memory

 # 4. Integrating the AES128 Core with SDAccel Flow.

 1. Selection of % Scalar arguments and % Master Interfaces in the Wizard